What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Implementation of the Concept

 \subsection{Warping via Rank-Preserving Interventional Distributions}

-We have observed that for valid training of a model as well as for its evaluation regarding fairness, a warping approach must be found to create an approximation of the FiND world.
-For this, we propose rank-preserving interventional distributions (RPID).
-We sketch the idea in the following and refer to \cite{bothmann_causal_2023} for details.
+We have observed so far that for valid training of a model as well as for its evaluation regarding fairness, a warping approach must be found to create an approximation of the FiND world.
+This can be considered to be a pre-processing approach to fairML \shortcite<for more details on categorizing fairML approaches, see>{caton_fairness_2023}: First, a warping function is learned by a suitable warping method and applied to the entire data.
+Then, a predictive model is tuned, trained, and evaluated on the warped data.
+Finally, at prediction time, the feature vector of a new observation is warped by the same warping function and the predictive model is applied to that warped feature vector.

+In the following, we use rank-preserving interventional distributions (RPID) to identify the FiND world and a residual-based warping method, both proposed by \shortciteA{bothmann_causal_2023} as warping method.
+We sketch the idea in the following and refer to the original source for details.
+This is just one example of a possible warping method \shortcite<another option could be to adapt quantile regression forests as proposed by>{plecko_fair_2020}, and it is left to future research to develop and compare more warping methods which can be embedded into our framework.

 The core idea of RPID is to make the variables neutral with respect to the PA while maintaining any individual merits, sequentially, for all descendants of the PA.
-For example, a Non-White person, who is at the $5\%$-quantile of the age-specific distribution of $X_P$ in the Non-White subgroup will be “warped” to the $5\%$-quantile of the age-specific distribution of $X_P$ in the White subgroup.
-RPID defines interventions on the structural causal model (SCM, see \cite{pearl_causality_2009}) that lead to a FiND world that respects both the requirements on the PAs and individual merits.
-Our estimands are defined on the joint counterfactual post-intervention distribution, e.g., the counterfactual $X_P$-distribution.
+For example, a Non-White person, who is at the $90\%$-quantile of the confounder-specific distribution of $X_P$ in the Non-White subgroup will be “warped” to the $90\%$-quantile of the confounder-specific distribution of $X_P$ in the White subgroup, see also Figure \ref{fig:rpid_viz}.

+RPID defines interventions on the SCM that lead to a FiND world that respects both the requirements on the PAs and individual merits.
+The estimands are defined on the joint counterfactual post-intervention distribution, e.g., the counterfactual $X_P$-distribution.
 Whether the desired estimand can be identified, i.e., expressed as a function of the observed data, requires considerations on, e.g., confounders of the mediator-outcome relationship.
-Additionally, we propose an estimation method based on a particular g-formula factorization to estimate the distributions of the FiND world.
-We propose a model-based residual approach for estimating FiND world distributions and for warping real-world data: We assume an additive, homoscedastic error term in all models of mediators and target variable, given parents of these variables in the DAG, where we consider separate models per subgroup of the PA.
+The concrete estimation method is based on a particular g-formula factorization to estimate the distributions of the FiND world.
+A model-based residual approach is used for estimating FiND world distributions and for warping real-world data: Comparably to \shortciteA{bothmann_causal_2023}, we assume an additive, homoscedastic error term in all models of mediators and target variable, given parents of these variables in the DAG, where we consider separate models per subgroup of the PA.